raviteja-padala/Personalised_Medical_Expenses/README.md

 # Personalised_Medical_Expenses

+## 1.`Project Name` :
+* "Personalised Medical Expenses"

+## 2.`Project Description`:
+* "Estimation of expenses arising from purchasing medicine."

+## 3.`Problem statement` :
+* "The project aims to develop a comprehensive system for estimating the expenses incurred due to purchasing medicine.
+This involves analyzing various medical purchases and transactions to predict costs related to medication."

+## 4.`Business Need` :
+* "The estimation of medical expenses is crucial for individuals, healthcare providers, and insurance companies alike.
+By having a system in place, individuals can better manage their healthcare budgets, healthcare providers can optimize their pricing and services, and insurance companies can offer more tailored coverage options."

+## 5.`Deliverables or Project Scope` :
+* Development of a user-friendly application capable of analyzing medicine purchases and Implementation of algorithms to calculate the estimated cost based on medical condition.

 ## `Premise` :
 > Medicine cost expenses refer to the financial burden individuals incur when purchasing medications for treatment of different medical conditions.
 These expenses encompass the costs of prescription drugs, over-the-counter medications, and other supplementary medications.
 The impact of medicine cost expenses on people's lives can be significant and multi-faceted.
 So it is essential for individuals to assess their medical expenses and optimize their lifestyle and healthcare costs accordingly.